Use a Wizard to Configure the Firebox for Mobile VPN with SSL

 - Click Next.

-The authentication settings appear. - To add an authentication server, select a server from the drop-down list and click Add.
+The authentication settings show. - To add an authentication server, select a server from the drop-down list and click Add.

 In Fireware v12.7 or higher, you can select AuthPoint as an authentication server.
 AuthPoint is the cloud-based multi-factor authentication solution from WatchGuard.
-For more information, see Plan Your Mobile VPN with SSL Configuration. - To remove an authentication server, select the server and click Remove.
+For more information, go to Plan Your Mobile VPN with SSL Configuration. - To remove an authentication server, select the server and click Remove.

 - To change the order of servers, select a server and click Up or Down.